Welcome to The Windmills

 With native tree species; including silver birch, hornbeam, maple, beech, wild cherry, holly, and whitebeam, this habitat will become rich in small mammal life such as voles and insects in the lush underplanted grasslands.
 There are clear paths cut though the grassland, allowing access to graves.
 Over time the trees will become more established and form a memorial woodland.

-A natural burial allows us to minimise our eventual impact on the environment by committing the body to rest in natural materials that will biodegrade and leave no harmful substances behind
+A natural burial allows us to minimise our eventual impact on the environment by committing the body to rest in natural materials that will biodegrade and leave no harmful substances behind.
+We operate within the Codes of Conduct as required by membership of the Association of Natural Green Burial Ground (www.naturaldeath.org.uk)

 Our Memorial Trees

-Here at the Windmills we will source and plant your chosen memorial tree.
-We work closely with local nurseries and the Woodland Trust to ensure we source the highest quality trees, shrubs and wildflowers that will flourish and thrive in this environment.
-October through to March is an ideal time to prepare for the planting of new trees, shrubs and hedges.
+Trees planted at The Windmills Natural Green Burial Ground must be purchased from us.
+Please see below our list of native British trees.
+We work closely with our local nurseries and the Woodland Trust to ensure we source the highest quality trees and shrubs that will flourish and thrive in this environment.
+November through to March is an ideal time to prepare for the planting of new trees, shrubs and hedges.

 Hornbeam, a native large tree though probably only truly native in the South and East of England, is one of the last of the species to arrive from continental Europe.
 A tree with a maximum height of 25m (80ft) though often less, it is upright when young but eventually forms a rounded elongated head.